michalshelenberg/michalshelenberg/README.md

 ## About Me

-I specialize in building robust, full-stack applications using technologies like **React.js** and **Next.js**.
-My journey in web development is fueled by a desire to push boundaries, which I actively nurture through participation in startup competitions and accelerator programs.
-These experiences allow me to continuously challenge myself and refine my skills.
+I focus on developing full-stack applications using technologies such as React.js and Next.js.
+My web development journey is driven by a commitment to continuous improvement, which I enhance through participating in startup competitions and accelerator programs.
+These opportunities help me stay challenged and further develop my skills.

 ### My Interests